The Best DeepLearning.AI Alternatives in 2026

 Coursera (Coursera Plus)First look

-A subscription giving access to 10,000+ courses, including AI, ML, generative AI and prompt engineering, from universities and companies like Stanford, Google, IBM and DeepLearning.AI, with certificates included.
+A subscription giving access to 10,000+ courses, including AI, ML, generative AI and prompt engineering, from universities and companies like Stanford, Google, IBM and DeepLearning.AI, with certificates included and a 7-day free trial.
+Costs roughly $59/mo or $399/yr; best for learners who want a recognised credential and will finish more than one course, skip it if you only need a single course or want mentor-graded projects.

 10,000+ courses10,000+ coursesRead review → - 02